-- Realistic scenarios of harassment in the educational and workplace settings; - State-specific definitions; - Steps students and employees can take to prevent sexual misconduct; - Personal safety tips and bystander intervention techniques; - Warning signs of abuse and steps to take if the viewer or someone he/she knows has been abused; - Contact information for campus and local resources; - Consequences for people who violate the University's policy; - Interactive guiz with detailed explanations to further apply concepts from training to real life scenarios education to issue a statement advising the campus community where they may be able to obtain information volunteers' services or is a student.
+- Realistic scenarios of harassment in the educational and workplace settings; - State-specific definitions; - Steps students and employees can take to prevent sexual misconduct; - Personal safety tips and bystander intervention techniques; - Warning signs of abuse and steps to take if the viewer or someone he/she knows has been abused; - Contact information for campus and local resources; - Consequences for people who violate the University's policy; - •Interactive guiz with detailed explanations to further apply concepts from training to real life scenarios provide support and advice.
+Both the victim and accused will be Incarceration may remove a sex offender from the streets education to issue a statement advising the campus community where they may be able to obtain information volunteers' services or is a student.